-Figures are rounded to 3 places, but it's clear to see that the rate is highest in Oshawa, and over double the rate in the City of Toronto!
+It's clear to see that the rate is the highest in Oshawa and over double the rate in the City of Toronto!

 At first look, it's apparent that taxes are outrageous in Oshawa, right?
 Not so fast!
 In order to see the impact on homeowners, we need to know how the average property looks when the tax is calculated.

 Using the information from the previous table, and average property assessment values for 2016 (MPAC figures - 2016 was the last time all properties in Ontario were assessed, COVID has delayed the updates due for 2021), let's see how the average single family home taxes are for the same cities:

 As you can see, the average homeowner pays slightly more property tax in Oshawa than in Toronto, even though the tax rate is much lower in Toronto.
 Compared to the other large cities in the table, the average Oshawa homeowner actually pays less overall property tax.

 The above graphic, from the Centre for Urban Research and Land Development at Ryerson University, shows average taxes paid in 2016 in GTHA communities.
 Oshawa actually falls below the GTHA median, and very close to Toronto on the list.